fkuhn/isf_browser/README.md

 # ISF_Browser
-## An SQLiteBrowser-based Tool for the ISF Database based on sqlite-web by Charles Leifner
+## An SQLiteBrowser-based Tool for BraKS based on sqlite-web by Charles Leifner